Leveraging GPU Tensor Cores for Double Precision Euclidean Distance Calculations: Distance Calculations using Tensor Cores

+We illustrate in Figure~\ref{fig:matrix_algo_1} how we can compute Euclidean distances using Equation~\ref{eq:euclideanDistance} and more particularly its equivalent, Equation~\ref{eq:euclidean_developed}, using TCs.
+Matrix $A$ contains a single point $a$ stored in row-major, while matrix $B$ can contain multiple points (here $e, f, g, h$), and is also row-major.
+To compute the difference between the coordinates, and to use TCs, we first scale $B$ by a factor $-1.0$, and we compute $C = A \times I + B$, where $I$ is the identity matrix. $C$ thus contains the difference between all coordinates of $a$ and the points $e, f, g$ and $h$, and in all four dimensions (because matrices are $4 \times 4$).
+We then multiply $C$ by its transpose, $C^t$, which computes the Euclidean distance between point $a$ and the points $e, f, g, h$, in the current dimensions that we store in $D$.
+This calculation is computed in blocking fashion four dimensions at a time.

-A severe limitation of using the Euclidean distance shown in Equation~\ref{eq:euclideanDistance} and represented with the pseudo-code in Algorithm~\ref{alg:euclidean_distance}, is that this solution is only capable of computing the distance between one point and several other points.
-Consider $D_{1,1}$ as the element in the first column of the first row of matrix C. The result of Algorithm~\ref{alg:euclidean_distance} is that $D_{1,1} = dist(x, x)$, $D_{2,2} = dist(x, y)$, $D_{3,3} = dist(x,z)$ and $D_{4,4} = dist(x,t)$.
-In other words, out of the $4 \times 4 = 16$ results that matrix $D$ can store, only four correspond to the actual Euclidean distance between $x$ and the other points.
-Consequently, while TCs have a higher peak throughput than CUDA cores~\cite{nvidia_a100}, only a fraction of the computation is actively used to compute Euclidean distances, which yields inefficient resource utilization.
+A severe limitation of using the Euclidean distance shown in Equation~\ref{eq:euclideanDistance} and represented in Figure~\ref{fig:matrix_algo_1}, is that it is only capable of computing the distance between one single point and several other points.
+Consider $D_{1,1}$ as the element in the first column of the first row of matrix $D$.
+The result of the computation in Figure~\ref{fig:matrix_algo_1} is that $D_{1,1} = dist(a, e)$, $D_{2,2} = dist(a, f)$, $D_{3,3} = dist(a, g)$ and $D_{4,4} = dist(a, h)$.
+Hence, out of the $4 \times 4 = 16$ results that matrix $D$ can store, only 4 correspond to actual Euclidean distances.
+Thus, while TCs have a higher peak throughput than CUDA cores~\cite{nvidia_a100}, only a fraction of the computation is actively used to compute Euclidean distances, which yields inefficient resource utilization.
+Furthermore, while we use $4 \times 4$ matrices for illustration purposes, we see in Figure~\ref{fig:matrix_algo_1} that all matrices used in the MMA operation need to have the same size, since the accumulator ($C$) is then used for the multiplication.
+However, when using the WMMA API and FP64, these matrix sizes are different and this solution can not be used.
 Consequently, we propose to use the expanded and equivalent form of the Euclidean distance outlined in Equation~\ref{eq:euclideanDistance}, which we detail as follows:

 Similarly to Equation~\ref{eq:euclidean_developed}, we can expand Equation~\ref{eq:expanded_euclidean}, yielding the following equation: